Bio/Contact

 As an art educator Jasmine focuses on sculpture, installation, and drawing.
 She’s taught at The University of Guelph, Sheridan College, and Emily Carr University of Art + Design in Canada, and the Berlin Art Institute in Berlin, Germany.

-Connect with Jasmine about speaking, teaching, and creative engagements and collaborations.
+Connect with Jasmine about speaking, teaching, workshops and collaboration.